Zaletny555/Hello-World/README.md

 # Hello-World
-This is simple training repository
+This is simple training repository.
-Hello people I'm alcoholic